 'Link' loads the first document in the series.
 It then carries out the search, makes the appropriate changes to the text automatically, and substitutes the edited document for the one on disk.
-Next, Superscript loads the next document, specified with a '\1k' command in the last line of the current document.
+Next, Superscript loads the next document, specified with a 'Blk' command in the last line of the current document.

 If there is a document in memory, Superscript uses the Confirmation sub-menu ('Proceed Abandon') with the 'Link' command to prevent accidental erasure of text.
 'Link' then continues to search, edit, and replace the document as before.
-Find occurrence of characters.